-By entering into this Agreement, the Agency agrees to provide a waiver of subrogation or a waiver of transfer of rights of recovery, in favor of the County, for the general liability policies as required herein (Exhibits J, K, L).
-When required by the insurer or should a policy condition to permit the Agency to enter into a pre-loss agreement to waiver subrogation without an endorsement, then the Agency agrees to notify the insurer and request the policy be endorsed with a Waiver of Subrogation or a Waiver of Transfer of Rights to Recovery Against Others endorsement.

-- 3.6 Prior to the execution and commencement of any operations/services provided under this Agreement, the Agency shall provide the County with current certificates of insurance evidencing all required coverage.
+- (e) Fidelity & Employee Dishonesty The Agency shall maintain fidelity/employee dishonesty coverage with a limit of not less than the CDBG Funds awarded for the Project. - (f) All-risk Property Coverage The Agency shall provide the equivalent insurance coverage for real property and equipment acquired or improved with Federal funds as provided to other property owned by the Agency. - (g) Flood Insurance The Agency agrees that if any portion of the Project is located in a special flood hazard area as identified by the Federal Emergency Management Agency, flood insurance will be purchased either through the National Flood Insurance Program or other commercially available insurance to cover all assets acquired or improved with Federal funds. - 3.6 By entering into this Agreement, the Agency agrees to provide a waiver of subrogation or a waiver of transfer of rights of recovery, in favor of the County, for the general liability policies as required herein (Exhibits J, K, L).
+When required by the insurer or should a policy condition to permit the Agency to enter into a pre-loss agreement to waiver subrogation without an endorsement, then the Agency agrees to notify the insurer and request the policy be endorsed with a Waiver of Subrogation or a Waiver of Transfer of Rights to Recovery Against Others endorsement. - 3.6 Prior to the execution and commencement of any operations/services provided under this Agreement, the Agency shall provide the County with current certificates of insurance evidencing all required coverage.
 In addition to the certificate(s) of insurance, the Agency shall also provide endorsements for each policy as specified above.
-All specific policy endorsements shall be in the name of the Orange County Board of County Commissioners. - 3.7 For continuing service contracts, renewal certificates shall be submitted immediately upon request by either the County or the County's contracted certificate compliance management firm.
-The certificates shall clearly indicate that the Agency has obtained insurance of the type, amount, and classification as required for strict compliance with this insurance section.
-The Agency shall notify the County, not less than thirty (30) business days (ten (10) business days for non-payment of premium) of any material change in or cancellation/non-renewal of insurance coverage.
-The Agency shall provide evidence of replacement coverage to maintain compliance with the aforementioned insurance requirements to the County or its certificates management representative five (5) business days prior to the effective date of the replacement policy(ies).
+Blanket endorsements will be accepted as long as the entire endorsement is submitted and the policy number appears at the top of the first page.
+All specific policy endorsements shall be in the name of the Orange County, Florida. - 3.7 For continuing service contracts, renewal certificates shall be submitted immediately upon request by either the County or the County's contracted certificates compliance management firm.
+The certificates shall clearly indicate that the Agency has obtained insurance of the type, amount, and classification as required for strict compliance with this insurance section. - 3.8 The Agency shall notify the County, not less than thirty (30) business days (ten (10) business days for non-payment of premium) of any cancellation or non-renewal of insurance coverage.
+The Agency shall provide evidence of replacement coverage to maintain compliance with the aforementioned insurance requirements to the County or its certificates management representative five (5) business days prior to the effective date of the replacement policies.